Murder of Sophie Lancaster: Subsequent legal developments

 On 13 June 2008, it was reported that all the defendants were appealing against the sentences for their convictions.
 The appeal was heard on 7 October 2008 with an announcement that the result would be released at a later date.
-On 29 October it was announced that Ryan Herbert would have his minimum term reduced from sixteen years and three months to fifteen years and six months.
-This was a reduction of nine months after the appeal judges ruled not that enough allowance had been made for his guilty plea during the initial trial.
+On 29 October, it was announced that Ryan Herbert would have his minimum term reduced from 16 years and three months to 15 years and six months.
+This was a reduction of nine months after the appeal judges ruled that not enough allowance had been made for his guilty plea during the initial trial.
 Brendan Harris and the three other defendants had their appeals dismissed.

-In January 2013 Harris threatened to kill and then assaulted a psychiatric nurse at the secure hospital he was being held in.
-Harris, who had now been diagnosed with schizophrenia, suffers from paranoid auditory and visual hallucinations.
+In January 2013, Harris threatened to kill and then assaulted a psychiatric nurse at the secure hospital he was being held in.
+Harris, who had since been diagnosed with schizophrenia, started to have paranoid auditory and visual hallucinations around this time.
 He was sentenced to a further four months in prison.

-In August 2016 Ryan Herbert applied to the Court of Appeal in an attempt to further reduce his sentence.
-The court heard evidence that Herbert had been involved in at least fifteen disciplinary incidents, including multiple fights, during his first five years in prison.
+In August 2016, Ryan Herbert applied to the Court of Appeal in an attempt to further reduce his sentence.
+The court heard evidence that Herbert had been involved in at least 15 disciplinary incidents, including multiple fights, during his first five years in prison.
 The most serious of these involved punching another inmate and kicking him in the head before attacking a member of prison staff.
 His appeal was dismissed.

-In February 2020 Herbert had his tariff cut to fourteen and a half years as a High Court judge concluded he had made "exceptional progress" in prison.
+In February 2020, Herbert had his minimum sentence cut to 14.5 years, as a High Court judge concluded he had made "exceptional progress" in prison.
 In August 2020 it was decided that Herbert could be transferred to an open prison.
 Ryan Herbert was released from prison on licence in March 2022.

 Brendan Harris became eligible for parole in November 2025.
+He was released from prison on licence in May 2026.